 Throughout their final year in medical school, students are invited to interact closely with the Career Counseling office through individual meetings and instruction on how to plan for the residency application and interviewing process.
-The number of U.S. seniors applying in the National Residency Matching Program (NRMP) Match each year has been steadily increasing.
+The number of U.S. seniors applying to the National Residency Matching Program (NRMP) Match each year has been steadily increasing.
 The match process continues to be competitive, and students must make their choices with considerable care.

-The School of Medicine maintains an active interest in its graduates and is pleased to assist them in subsequent years as they seek more advanced training or staff appointments in the communities in which they settle.
+The School of Medicine maintains an active interest in its graduates and is pleased to assist them during subsequent years as they seek more advanced training or staff appointments in the communities in which they settle.

 Endowed Scholarships & Fellowships

 Please visit the Medical Alumni & Development Programs webpage for Endowed Scholarships & Fellowships.

 The study of medicine is a lifelong process, with continuing medical education being an integral component of the continuum.
 The School of Medicine has supported this learning endeavor through the operation of the Continuing Medical Education (CME) program, which has been fully accredited since 1973.
 In 2016, the program achieved accreditation by the Joint Accreditation for Interprofessional Continuing Education to provide credit not only for medicine but for pharmacy and nursing continuing education activities as well.
 The program's mission is to collaborate with teams of health care professionals as well as individual members of health care teams to provide opportunities for educational renewal and advancement to facilitate lifelong learning, the maintenance of professional competencies, and the enhancement of knowledge and skills to improve performance, clinical care and patient outcomes.